JustinPattek/Digin/Ideas.md

 IDEAS
 </h1>
 <h3>
 This is the page where all the new ideas go before they are added to the game.
-If you have an idea add it to the list for further discussion.
+<br>If you have an idea add it to the list for further discussion.

 If your idea is card specific stick to this suggested format:
 </h3>